TonyLHansen/onap-gerrit-review/README.md

 * Print the name of the temporary directory that is being used.
 * Run `onap-gerrit-review-step2 -l -s` along with the name of the temporary directory where the code was cloned
+* If the '-c' option is set, any .tox and .pytest_cache directories will be cleaned out before scanning.

+#### Environment variables:

+The following environment variables may be set to run additional checks.

+* $ONAP_GERRIT_REVIEW_PYDOCSTYLE If set, run 'pydocstyle'.
+Must be one of pep257, numpy or google.
+* $ONAP_GERRIT_REVIEW_PYLINTRC If set, run 'pylint' with PYLINTRC set to this value.
+* $ONAP_GERRIT_REVIEW_BLACK If set, run 'black --line-length 120' on the python files.

 ### `onap-gerrit-review-step2`